rishi2802/rishi2802/README.md

-# 🌟 Hey, I’m Rishitha!
+# 🌟 Heyyy I’m Rishitha!

 > "Writes code, breaks it, fixes it, and then pretends it worked all along."